 • Make sure the raw meringue touches all edges of the dish for the best rise.

-• Store any leftover Mud Hen Bars in an airtight container in the fridge or freezer.
+• Store any leftover Mud Hen Bars in an airtight container in an airtight container for up to one week.

 Nutrition